sanderdiangelis/harvard-cs50/README.md

 # harvard-cs50

-Projects from taking Harvard's online CS50 course.
+Projects from Harvard's online CS50 course, taken in spring 2018.